deep-proj/shipment-routing/README.md

 For purposes of the exercise, I worked under the assumption that the data passed in would be clean, to make it easier to handle.
 So there's no data validation, or any flexibility in how the files are handled.

 ## Limitations
-- Currently only reads from and parses csv files
 - For purposes of the exercise, the files are organized cleanly.
 So, there no handling of malformed data or files that don't present the data in the correct way.
 - The addresses file must have more or equal to the number of rows in the drivers file.
 This does not currently handle a scenario where there are more addresses than drivers.
 - No testing